 This article is a comprehensive guide on what Medium is, how you can enjoy it as a reader or a writer and how you can actually succeed as a writer on Medium.
-If you’re interested in learning more about using Medium, read on!
+If you want to learn more about using Medium, read on!

 What Is Medium?

-Without having to worry about setting up an actual blog, hosting a website, or knowing much about SEO, this platform makes it very easy to blog.
+Medium is used by writers that want to produce content without having to worry about setting up an actual blog, hosting a website, or knowing much about SEO.
 Moreover, readers get to experience a vast collection of posts without being bombarded with advertisements.

 How Does Medium Work?